cschreib/vif/doc/sphinx/generic-function-guidelines.rst

     vec2i v2 = {{1, 5}, {-1, 1}}; // int, shape 2x2
     foo(v2); // prints {-2.5, 2.5}

-.. note:: This example uses the ``print()`` function from the phy++ support library, which simply displays its arguments on the terminal.
+.. note:: This example uses the ``print()`` function from the vif support library, which simply displays its arguments on the terminal.

 Summary of guidelines